 When completing the Texas notary application, make sure all information on the application is typed or printed legibly using black ink.

-The applicant’s name (exactly as it will be used as a notary)
+- The applicant’s name (which must exactly match the name you will use as a notary)

 All of the information on the application except for the applicant’s Social Security number and driver’s license number are public records, meaning they are available to the public to view upon request or they are available to view on the Secretary of State’s website.
 If security concerns are an issue, you are not required to use your home address on the application as the mailing address.

-The easiest and quickest way to apply to become a Texas notary is through a one-stop-shop bonding agency such as the American Association of Notaries, which will file the notary application on your behalf with the State, issue your notary bond, and manufacture Texas notary stamp according to notary law specifications.
+The easiest and quickest way to become a Texas notary is through a one-stop-shop bonding agency such as the American Association of Notaries, which will file the notary application on your behalf with the Secretary of State, issue your notary bond, and manufacture your Texas notary stamp according to notary law specifications.
 The approval process usually takes seven to fourteen business days if all of the information included on the application is correct.